Pen – FrøyaRingen (NYTEK23)

 6.3 Lifting of pen

 For lifting operations, it is recommended to use 2 pcs. of wide lifting straps with a distance of ca. 3m or more in order to get 2 brackets between the lifting contact points.
-The straps must be placed around both floating tubes, not around the sinker tube.
+The straps must be placed around each of the pipes in the floating collar, not around the sinker tube.
 Work angle: β < 30°.
 (The angle between the strap and a vertical line).
 Maximum allowed lifting height from the water level is 3m.

 Dim. floating tube | Width of lifting strap [mm/ton WLL] |